MamaboloGtub/Kubernetes-lsf250-tutorial/README.md

 ## best practice will be to define port when running the container, e.g. ``` docker run -d -p 8080:80 nginx:lfs250 ```
  -d: to detach the container
  -i: make the container interactive
- -t: Allocate a pseudo tty
+ -t: Allocate a pseudo TTY
  -P: get random high range port (helps with accessing the application from outside)

  # To find an IP address